What is the right prescription for southern high performance residential architectural design and building?

 Tighten It Up

 The first priority is to seal the house to provide 1 air change per hour or less minimum.
 We use zip wall or OSB sheathing with Siga Wigluv air sealing tape to create the air barrier.
 You can also think about how to sequence construction to make sealing easier.
-Once a lake house built to Passive Criteria on Lake Martin, AL we constructed the heated box without overhangs to allow complete house sealing.
+On a lake house built to Passive Criteria on Lake Martin, AL we constructed the heated box without overhangs to allow complete house sealing.
 Then we added on overhangs supported by brackets to achieve a .49 air tightness result of a blower door test before insulation.

 Don’t Forget the Blanket